unicolai42/AutoLikeInsta/README.md

 1. Open a terminal : command + space then write 'Terminal'

-2. Go where you want clone the project :
+2. Go where you want clone the project (don't forget to remove <>) :
 ```
 cd <ChangeByWhereYouWantCloneIt> (example : cd Desktop)
 ```